Integrative-Transcriptomics/OmicsTIDE/README.md

+> :warning:  This version of OmicsTIDE is no longer supported.
+The tool has been reimplemented here: https://github.com/Integrative-Transcriptomics/OmicsTIDE2.0.
 # Welcome to OmicsTIDE!
 The ***Omics** **T**rend-comparing **I**nteractive **D**ata **E**xplorer* (OmicsTIDE) is a web-based application to study the concordance and the discordance in the regulatory trends between omics data sets.